miniwdl-ext/miniwdl-aws-terraform/fsx/README.md

 ### Next steps

-As with EFS, you'll soon need a way to browse and manage the remote FSx contents.
+As with EFS, you'll need a way to browse & manage the remote FSx contents.
 FSx has fewer integrations with other AWS services like Fargate & Lambda to facilitate this.
-One additional option is to:
+One additional option:

 1. Open the security group for inbound SSH
 2. Increase the workflow compute environment minvCpus, so that an instance will run persistently